Due to the public health situation the SCONUL Access scheme has been suspended until further notice.

 - your proof of your SCONUL Access membership

 - your library card from your home institution (for identification purposes)

-- We will issue you with an External borrowers card and you will be able to borrow immediately (see details above of how many books you will be able to borrow)
+- We will issue you with an External borrowers card and Band A,B, and C members will be able to borrow immediately (see details above of how many books you will be able to borrow)

 Contact us to make alternative arrangements

-- If you cannot visit the URS Building during the above hours please contact the Library (email: email@example.com) to make alternative arrangements
+- If you cannot visit the Library during the above hours please contact the Library (email: email@example.com) to make alternative arrangements

 - You will be informed when your card is ready for collection.

-- It can be collected from the Ground Floor Information Desk at the URS Building.
+- It can be collected from the Welcome Desk in the Library.

 Please consult our Opening hours before your visit.
 You may also wish to check our catalogue to make sure we have the items you need.
 Items with the location "Closed Access" or "Off-site Store" should be requested before visiting the Library as these are not immediately available on our open shelves.